 Supply chain & labor practices:

-Going beyond basic to transparently share manufacturing details, factory locations, worker pay, and Code of Conducts are what we look for in ethical brands.
+Going beyond basic to transparently share manufacturing details, factory locations, worker pay, and a Code of Conduct is what we look for in ethical brands.

 Third-party certifications provide extra assurance.

-The most sustainable basics are those with an impact compensated by carbon offset programs, or made using renewable energy and other practices that reduce water, energy, and chemical use.
+The most sustainable basic clothing are those with an impact compensated by carbon offset programs or using renewable energy and other practices that reduce water, energy, and chemical use.

-Plastic-free shipping, programs to reduce or reuse waste, and ensuring manufacturing processes don’t pollute the environment may not be basic brand practices, but they’re sure appreciated!
+Plastic-free shipping, programs to reduce or reuse waste, and ensuring manufacturing processes don’t pollute the environment are also important.

 Inclusivity:

-Basics should be for all bodies, so inclusive sizing is important, as is using models that actually represent all the bodies their clothes are made for.
+Basics should be for all bodies, so inclusive sizing is essential, as is using models that represent all the bodies their clothes are made for.

 Community & charitable giving:

-You can feel good knowing that your everyday essentials are made in a way that has minimal impact on the environment.
+You can feel good knowing that your everyday essentials are made in a way that minimizes environmental impact.

-But before you shop for eco-friendly basics, check out an online thrift store for secondhand staples.
-At the very least, you’ll find something unique and new-to-you.
+But before you shop for eco-friendly basics, check out a second hand store for your staples.

 Leave a comment